 Every child is filled with tremendous promise – and, as a community, we have a shared obligation to foster that potential.

-The stress of the past three years has been unprecedented.
+The stress of the past two years has been unprecedented.
 The current state of the world has taken a toll on everyone’s mental health, well-being, and even sense of hope for the future.

-Our children, families, and and communities are struggling with overwhelming grief and loss arising from the pandemic.
-Economic insecurity, racism and discrimination, political unrest, and overwhelming stress are threats to our sense of safety.
-These experiences are potentially traumatic, and if unbuffered, may have long-term health consequences, particularly for the most vulnerable children in our community.
+Our families and communities are struggling with overwhelming grief and loss arising from the pandemic.
+Economic insecurity, racism and discrimination, political unrest – and now a war are additional threats to our sense of safety.
+These experiences are potentially traumatic, and if unbuffered, may have long-term health consequences.

 Anxiety, depression, and suicide rates in teenagers were increasing and at an all-time high before the pandemic.
-The cumulative impact of social isolation, loss, and stress have amplified mental health concerns – and there is now a youth mental health crisis.
+The cumulative impact of social isolation, loss, and stress have amplified mental health concerns.
 As mental health providers, we simply can’t address these issues alone.

 How do we build hope and resilience when it feels like our world is burning down?